top of page

 in relation to the property line

-(see white box).
+(see red lines inside the white box).

 (All line locations are approximate)